chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 <details>
   <summary>How do I use napari to visualize tomograms with their annotations?</summary>

 The CryoET Data Portal napari plugin can be used to visualize tomograms, annotations, and metadata.
-Refer to [this documentation](https://github.com/chanzuckerberg/napari-cryoet-data-portal#usage) to learn about how to use the plugin and to [this page](https://chanzuckerberg.github.io/cryoet-data-portal/cryoet_data_portal_docsite_napari.html) to learn more about napari and CryoET Data Poral.
+Refer to [this documentation](https://github.com/chanzuckerberg/napari-cryoet-data-portal#usage) to learn about how to use the plugin and to [this page](https://chanzuckerberg.github.io/cryoet-data-portal/cryoet_data_portal_docsite_napari.html) to learn more about napari and CryoET Data Portal.

 </details>